Easy Mango Salsa (Pico de Gallo)

 Notes

-Store mango pico de gallo in the refrigerator for 3 to 4 days.
+• Leftovers keep well in an airtight container in the refrigerator for up to 3 days.
 When serving leftovers, drain off any accumulated juices first.

 Nutrition